 Purpose of Certification

-- establish a standard of knowledge required for certification thereby assisting employers, physicians, members of the health professions and the public
+• establish a standard of knowledge required for certification thereby assisting employers, physicians, members of the health professions and the public

-- measure the level of knowledge required for certifying intravenous nurses
+• measure the level of knowledge required for certifying intravenous nurses

-- encourage professional growth of intravenous therapy
+• encourage professional growth of intravenous therapy

-- formally recognize those individuals who meet all the requirements of the examination regulations of the CVAA
+• formally recognize those individuals who meet all the requirements of the examination regulations of the CVAA

 To be eligible for the CVAA certification examination, candidates must meet the following requirements:

 The exam application fee is non-refundable, however, an exam date may be rescheduled once without penalty.

 The certification exam is an objective test that covers the basic elements of intravenous therapy including:

 • clinical applications

 • fluids and electrolytes

 • infection control

 • transfusion therapy

 • parenteral nutrition

-- special applications - paediatrics and geriatrics
+• special applications - paediatrics and geriatrics

-- performance improvement/quality assurance
+• performance improvement/quality assurance

 Recommended Reference Texts

-Alexander, M., Corrigan, A., Gorski, L., Hankins, J., and Perruca, J. (2010).
-Infusion Nursing: An Evidence Based Approach (3rd edition).
-Saunders Elsevier: St. Louis.
+1. Alexander, M., Corrigan, A., Gorski, L., Hankins, J., & Perucca, R. (Eds.).
+(2010).
+Infusion nursing: An evidence-cased approach (3rd ed.).
+St. Louis, MO: Saunders/Elsevier.

-Infusion Nurses Society (2011).
-Infusion Nurses Standards of Practice.
-Journal of Infusion Nursing, 34, 1S, S1-110.
+2. Infusion Nurses Society (INS).
+(2011).
+Infusion nursing standards of practice.
+Journal of Infusion Nursing, 34(1Supplement), S1-110.

 Certification Exam Study Guide